MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 Multiple allowed in world.
 Only one can be active at a time.

 No current TS APIs (no TS entity).

+!!! info You can use asset spawing to change the enviroment dynamically.

 ### ParticleFx Gizmo
 Premade effects to enhance the user experience